 CIS655 History of the Book: Book as Artifact 3 hours

 CIS654 History of the Book: Print Culture and Society 3 hours

 BA592 Graduate Symposium 3 hours [ Creative Thesis Project Proposal]

 BA599 Creative Project Production, Thesis and Exhibition 9-12 hours

 Total Core of Required Studies in Book Arts 33-36 hours

 12 units from among the following*:

-BA522 Printing III: Printing and Publishing 3-6 hours
+BA522 Printing III: Letterpress and the Artist Book 3-6 hours

 BA523 Printing IV: Printing and Publishing 3-6 hours